ibm-cloud-docs/sell/conref.md

 You can add inventory results from {{site.data.keyword.sysdigsecure_short}} so that users can see the claimed compliance when they evaluate your product in the catalog.

 In {{site.data.keyword.sysdigsecure_short}}, your inventory is updated once every day.
 You must deploy your resources and wait for the inventory to be updated before you add the inventory to your catalog listing.
-For more information, go to [Inventory](/docs/workload-protection?topic=workload-protection-inventory).
+For more information, go to [Inventory](https://docs.sysdig.com/en/docs/sysdig-secure/inventory/){: external}.
 {: important}

 To add inventory results, complete the following steps: